Contrasting SOBR Safe (NASDAQ:SOBR) & IDW Media (OTCMKTS:IDWM)

-SOBR Safe (NASDAQ:SOBR – Get Free Report) and IDW Media (OTCMKTS:IDWM – Get Free Report) are both small-cap business services companies, but which is the better investment?
-We will compare the two companies based on the strength of their institutional ownership, valuation, earnings, risk, dividends, profitability and analyst recommendations.
+IDW Media (OTCMKTS:IDWM – Get Free Report) and SOBR Safe (NASDAQ:SOBR – Get Free Report) are both small-cap consumer discretionary companies, but which is the better investment?
+We will contrast the two companies based on the strength of their profitability, dividends, institutional ownership, earnings, risk, analyst recommendations and valuation.

-7.9% of SOBR Safe shares are held by institutional investors.
-Comparatively, 0.4% of IDW Media shares are held by institutional investors.
-10.0% of SOBR Safe shares are held by insiders.
-Comparatively, 28.5% of IDW Media shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+0.4% of IDW Media shares are owned by institutional investors.
+Comparatively, 7.9% of SOBR Safe shares are owned by institutional investors.
+28.5% of IDW Media shares are owned by company insiders.
+Comparatively, 10.0% of SOBR Safe shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

 Profitability